 What are some purchases that you think are worth the up-front cost in order to gain the long-term energy savings?

-2 thoughts on “When Is "Energy Efficient" Worth It? – GE Heat Pump Hot Water Heater Review”
+2 responses to “When Is "Energy Efficient" Worth It? – GE Heat Pump Hot Water Heater Review”

 And I obviously haven't been here in a while.
 You updated and redesigned.
 It looks nice!